TLeconte/acarsdec/README.md

  -i station id:		id use in acarsdec network format.

+ -b filter:		filter output by label (ex: -b "H1:Q0" : only output messages  with label H1 or Q0"

 for the RTLSDR device

  -r rtldevice f1 [f2] ... [fN] :		decode from rtl dongle number or S/N "rtldevice" receiving at VHF frequencies "f1" and optionally "f2" to "fN" in Mhz (ie : -r 0 131.525 131.725 131.825 ).
 Frequencies must be within the same 2MHz.